SAP/cloud-security-services-integration-library/README.md

 # How to obtain support
 Open an issue in GitHub.

-# License
+# Licensing
-Please see our [LICENSE](LICENSE) for copyright and license information.
+Please see our [LICENSE](LICENSES/Apache-2.0.txt) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-security-xsuaa-integration).